 The Australian Grains Genebank is collaborating with the Australian Seed Bank Partnership on an Australian Crop Wild Relatives project.
-Forty key species of crop wild relatives, thirty two of which are endemic to Australia, have been identified as being critical to increasing Australia's stocks of unique grain crops.
+Forty key species of crop wild relatives, 32 of which are endemic to Australia, have been identified as being critical to increasing Australia's stocks of unique grain crops.

 Through this project, we aim to collect and conserve the seeds of Australian crop wild species that are not yet adequately represented in ex situ collections.
 Seeds of crop wild relatives will be made available to plant breeders and researchers to develop the plant varieties of the future.
 The seeds will be stored in the state of the art Australian Grains Genebank facility, which was officially opened in March 2014, as well as in Australian Seed Bank Partnership member seed banks.